Catastrophic Injury Attorneys in Birmingham, AL

 When someone is seriously injured because of the negligence or reckless actions of another party, they deserve to be fully compensated.
 Several things must be considered when calculating your total losses for a catastrophic injury, and compensatory damages will fall into one of two general categories:

 - Economic Damages: This is reimbursement for direct economic losses that the victim suffers.
 Examples include hospitalization costs, costs for surgeries and other types of medical treatment, rehabilitation expenses, costs for ongoing medical care, lost wages, loss of future earning capacity, and funeral and burial expenses (in the case of a wrongful death).
 If there was property damage, this would also fall into category of economic losses.
+Lost earning capacity can be a devastating blow to the household, especially if the victim was one of the primary breadwinners.
+Victims should be compensated for all of the years they would have expected to work if it had not been for the injury.

 - Noneconomic Damages: This is reimbursement for losses that are real but intangible and more difficult to quantify.
 Examples include physical pain-and-suffering, psychological distress, loss of enjoyment, disfigurement, permanent injury, loss of consortium, and loss of comfort, guidance, care, and support.
+Disfigurement and permanent disabilities can cause a significant amount of stress, anxiety, and even depression.
+These forms of psychological distress should be factored into the damages that the victim receives.

 In some more limited cases in which the actions that caused the catastrophic injury were willful, malicious, fraudulent, or grossly negligent, punitive damages might also be awarded over and above any compensatory damages the victim receives.
 Punitive damages are not intended to compensate the victim, but rather to “punish” the wrongdoer and help discourage similarly egregious actions in the future.